TrackPolitics logoTrackPolitics

 Financial Interests

-Declares 17 financial interests, including 6 entries for donations and other support for MP activities, 4 entries for gifts, benefits and hospitality from UK sources, 3 entries related to land and property, 2 miscellaneous entries, and 2 entries for visits outside the UK.
+Has declared 20 financial interests, including donations and other support for MP activities, gifts and hospitality from UK sources, land and property holdings, visits outside the UK, and other earnings.

 Generated 21 February 2026